How To Make a Good Impression in a Virtual Interview

 2. Wear professional attire

 In a virtual interview, you should dress the same as you would in a face-to-face interview.
 Doing so not only makes you appear professional and excited about the opportunity, but it will also make you feel more prepared and confident.
 When an interview takes place from a remote location like your home, you should expect it to be just as formal as one that takes place in an office—if you’re unsure, business casual is a good standard to follow.
-A great outfit example for men and women is a button-down shirt and blazer with slacks.

 3. Prepare in advance

-Read more: How to Prepare For an Interview
+Read more: How To Prepare for an Interview

 4. Limit distractions